softworkz/emby-wiki/Item-Information.md

 ### EndDate
 This is the date an item ended.
 For Persons this represents death date.
 For series that have ended, this is the air date of the final episode.

+### GenreItems
+This is a list of Name/Id pairs of genres.

 ### ImageTags
 This will tell you what images are available for an item.
 See [images.](Images)